awsdocs/amazon-sagemaker-developer-guide/doc_source/deploy-model.md

 # Deploy Models<a name="deploy-model"></a>

 After you build and train your models, you can deploy them to get predictions in one of two ways:
-+ To set up a persistent endpoint to get predictions from you models, use Amazon SageMaker hosting services\.
++ To set up a persistent endpoint to get predictions from your models, use Amazon SageMaker hosting services\.
 For an overview on deploying a single model or multiple models with Amazon SageMaker hosting services, see [Deploy a Model on Amazon SageMaker Hosting Services](how-it-works-hosting.md)\.
 + To get predictions for an entire dataset, use Amazon SageMaker batch transform\.
 For an overview on deploying a model with Amazon SageMaker batch transform, see [Get Inferences for an Entire Dataset with Batch Transform](how-it-works-batch.md)\.

 ## Prerequisites<a name="deploy-model-prereqs"></a>